syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

  Library `info+.el' extends the standard Emacs library `info.el' in several ways.
 It provides:

+ * Coloring of links for nodes that have associated bookmarks using a different face.
+Option `Info-fontify-bookmarked-xrefs-flag' controls whether this is done.
+You can use `C-h C-b' to describe the bookmark, which shows the tags for that node and the number of times you have visited it.
+You need library Bookmark+ for this feature.

  * Additional, finer-grained highlighting.
 This can make a big difference in readability.